-Finding accommodation in Geneva can be an expat's greatest challenge.
+Finding accommodation in Geneva can be among an expat's greatest challenges.
 There is usually a shortage of available rentals, and both prices and competition are high.

 A good alternative to the oversubscribed inner-city suburbs of Geneva is peripheral areas such as Cologny, Chênes-Bougeries, Meyrin, Grand-Saconnex and Lancy, which are easily reached by public transport.

 Types of accommodation in Geneva

 Apartments are the most common type of accommodation in Geneva.
 They're usually well maintained, but tend to be small and tenants have to adhere to strict rules around noise.

 Expats moving to Geneva with a family may want to consider larger properties further away from the city centre, even across the border in neighbouring France.